7 Best Affordable Pet Insurance Companies of 2026

 It is the least expensive option for pet insurance and will cover any medical care for unexpected injuries to your pet.

-This plan is most likely to cover a scenario where your pet ingests something poisonous, gets hit by a car, or tears their ACL, for example.
+This plan will most likely cover a scenario where your pet ingests something poisonous, gets hit by a car, or tears their ACL, for example.

 Accident and Illness